Brahmavidya: Mythology

-The Shatapatha Brahmana features a legend in which the sage Atharvan was threatened decapitation by Indra if he restored the head of a sacrifical offering, since it would lead to the revelation of esoteric knowledge.
+The Shatapatha Brahmana features a legend in which the sage Atharvan was threatened decapitation by Indra if he restored the head of a sacrificial offering, since it would lead to the revelation of esoteric knowledge.
 The Ashvin twins, eager to acquire this wisdom, promised to replace the head of Atharvan with that of a horse while keeping the real one in safekeeping, after which the head could be restored.
 Atharvan agreed, restoring the head of the sacrifice, and the knowledge was revealed from the horse-head.
 When Indra duly carried out this decapitation after the revelation, the Ashvins promptly restored the real head of the sage.
 The knowledge revealed came to be known as the Brahmavidya.

 In the Mundaka Upanishad, Brahma is stated to have revealed the Brahmavidya to his eldest son Atharvan, who passed it down to Angiras, who in turn passed it down to Bharadvaja.

 Yama is described to have imparted the knowledge of Brahmavidya to Nachiketa.